sebGilR/rails_forms/README.md

 # Forms in Rails

-> This is a rails practice forms project.
+> This is a Ruby on Rails practice forms project.

 ![screenshot](public/screenshot.png)